drnsmith/drnsmith.github.io/content/projects/Project16/Project16.md

 Pre-trained CNNs like DenseNet201 offer powerful tools for extracting rich, interpretable features from medical images.
 With the right statistical tools, these features can be transformed into actionable insight—bringing us closer to real-time, AI-driven, patient-specific diagnostics.

-# PART 2.
+# Part 2.
 Clustering and Statistical Analysis

 Breast cancer imaging datasets provide invaluable data for early detection and diagnostics.
 However, even within the same diagnostic category, significant variations can exist.
 These intra-class variations often hold critical information about tumour subtypes, aggressiveness, and treatment response.
 By employing **hierarchical clustering** and **statistical analysis**, researchers can uncover these subtle differences, enabling personalised diagnostics and treatment strategies.
 In this part, we’ll explore how these techniques can be applied to breast cancer imaging datasets to drive precision medicine.